Cosmic Initial Conditions for a Habitable Universe: chaotic inflationary cosmology and probability of formation of a universe with non-zero curvature

 and using the value of $A_s$ from CMB observations and substituting the scalar field for the beginning of inflationary period results in

-where from the recent observations by Planck satellite, the amplitude of perturbation is $\ln(A_s^2 10^{10}) = 3.094$ and the number of e-folding to generate the present map of the CMB is $N_{60} \sim 60$.
+where, from the recent observations by Planck satellite, the amplitude of perturbation is $\ln(A_s^2 10^{10}) = 3.094$ and the number of e-folding to generate the present map of the CMB is $N_{60} \sim 60$.
 Using $A_s$ in equation (\ref{lambda}) results in the numerical value of $\lambda$ as one of the natural constants.
-Substituting equation (\ref{lambda}) in the probability function of (\ref{pp}), the probability of a habitable universe in terms of $N_\star$ and $n$ is given by
+Substituting equation (\ref{lambda}) in the probability function (\ref{pp}), the probability of a habitable universe in terms of $N_\star$ and $n$ is given by

-For the case of e-fold in the order of $N\simeq 60$ which provides an age for the universe almost comparable to ours, the probability from equation (\ref{e}) is almost unity while for a universe with a very large $N_\star$ the probability tends to zero.
+For the case of e-fold in the order of $N\simeq 60$, which provides an age for the universe almost comparable to ours, the probability from equation (\ref{e}) is almost unity, while for a universe with a very large $N_\star$ the probability tends to zero.

-The consequence of smaller e-folding is that the universe could not approach to a flat space and a direct effect of it is on the formation of large scale structures of the universe.
-Let us assume a patch of the universe before the beginning of inflation with the initial curvature of $\Omega_i \neq1$.
+The consequence of smaller e-folding is that the universe cannot approach a flat space and a direct effect of this is on the formation of large-scale structures of the universe.
+Let us assume a patch of the universe before the beginning of inflation with initial curvature $\Omega_i \neq1$.
 The number of e-folding before reheating is $\ln(a_f/a_i) = \frac{4\pi}{n}(\phi_i^2 - \phi_f^2)$ \citep{mukhanov}.
 Since the spatial comoving curvature of the universe (i.e. $k$) is time-independent, the final value of $\Omega$ at the end inflation is

-where during the slow-rolling of the scalar field, we take $H$ almost constant.
-On the other hand, after the inflation, assuming radiation dominate epoch for the universe, $\Omega$ of the universe changes with the scale factor as
+where, during the slow-rolling of the scalar field, we take $H$ almost constant.
+On the other hand, after inflation, assuming a radiation-dominate epoch for the universe, $\Omega$ of the universe changes with the scale factor as

 Fig. (\ref{fig1}) is a representation of the evolution of $\Omega$ as a function of the scale factor from the beginning to the end of inflation and after the inflationary epoch.
-Having smaller e-folding, depending on the sign of the curvature causes that universe dilute or collapse in a shorter time scale with not enough time for the formation of structures.
+Having smaller e-folding, depending on the sign of the curvature, causes a universe to dilute or collapse on a shorter time-scale, with not enough time for the formation of structures.

-In the next section we examine the condition for the initial condition of inflation for an open and closed universe that leads to the formation of the large scale structures.
-We note that the consequence of the structure formation in the linear regime would result in the formation of non-linear structures and eventually the formation of stars, planets and life.
+In the next section, we examine the condition for the initial condition of inflation for open and closed universes that lead to the formation of large-scale structures.
+We note that a consequence of the structure formation in the linear regime is the formation of non-linear structures and eventually the formation of stars, planets and life.